 - within two club-lengths of where the ball lay but not nearer the hole.

-If you declare the ball unplayable in a bunker and you decide to drop under options 2 or 3, you must drop the ball in the bunker.
+If you declare the ball unplayable in a bunker, you can decide to drop under options 2 or 3 above with a one stroke penalty but you must drop the ball in the bunker, or

 LOST BALL AND “PROVISIONAL” BALL